18F/handbook/CONTRIBUTING.md

 ### File/folder structure

-By default, any Markdown file created in the `_pages` directory, regardless of its internal nesting, will have a URL at the top-level.
-For example, if you create some new content at `_pages/awesome-resources/pizza.md`, the URL will look like `https://handbook.tts.gsa.gov/pizza/`.

-If you do in fact want the nesting to appear in the URL, use `permalink` frontmatter to specify the URL.
+New files should be created in the `_pages` directory and in the sub-directory that makes the most sense for your content.
+For example, a new page on an 18F process should go in the `_pages/18f` directory.

 ### Pull requests (PRs)